alphamanuscript/surix-client-service/README.md

 const requests = Surix.requests;
 ```
 `Service`    is the service itself.

-`requests` contains all the request types available.
+Service contains all the methods grouped according to their operations

-`requests.data` contains:
+`data` contains:
 - `createEntity`: Creates an entity in the current Surix project (expects entity: any parameter).
 - `getEntities` Queries entities from the current Surix project.
 - `getEntityById`: Gets a single entity by its Surix id.